brenns10/brennan.io/_posts/2015-08-30-why-you-should-hire-cs-majors.md

 ---
 title: Why You Should Hire Computer Science Majors
 layout: post
+description: >
+  My rebuttal to a Wall Street Journal advocating for less theoretical computer science education, and more vocational programming education.
+keywords: opinion education computer science
 ---

 This morning my parents forwarded me an [article][] in the Wall Street Journal,